-*To purchase, click the “Add to cart” button and pay through PayPal or Google Wallet.
-Call for bulk discounts.
-You may also be interested in Joe & Terri’s devotional book, In His Grip, Meditations with the Great Physician and Terri’s book, Dealing With Feelings, A Journal of God’s Promises, or Journey with God Through Suffering, by Joe Fornear.
-Just click “Continue shopping” in the cart and add the additional books.
+*You may also be interested in Joe & Terri’s devotional book, In His Grip, Meditations with the Great Physician and Terri’s book, Dealing With Feelings, A Journal of God’s Promises, Terri’s book, Abiding Through the Shadows, A Caretaker’s Struggle with God’s Goodness, or Journey with God Through Suffering, by Joe Fornear.

 Email us your review or add your name and review in the comments section below.